Extended usage¶

 bloc uplift: vertically uniform movement of the entire domain

-faulting: slip rate along fault(s)
+faulting: rock advection along fault(s)

 Note